spotflow-io/in-memory-azure-test-sdk/docs/storage.md

 Following SDK clients and their method groups and properties are supported.

 Async versions of these methods are also supported.
-All supported async methods starts with [Task.Yield()](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.yield) to force the method to complete asynchronously.
+All supported async methods are guaranteed executed truly asynchronously by using [Task.Yield()](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.yield).

 Other methods and properties are not supported and will throw `NotSupportedException`.